- Centre-based Childcare

 We are located at 75 Hemmingwood Way in Nepean, Ontario.
 Please use side back door.

 Because the program is following a co-operative model, the Duty Parent counts in the ratios.
-We have two ECEs and two Duty Parents for 20 children.
+We have one ECE and one teachers assistant plus one Duty Parent for 16 children.

 Currently we request the Duty Parent to bring the snack of their child’s favourite crackers, fruit and water for all the children.
 Children with food allergies are requested to bring their own snack.